elys-network/elys/x/incentive/spec/03_keeper.md

     }
 ```

-Generates an address to be used in collecting DEX revenue and margin revenue from the specified pool.
+Generates an address to be used in collecting DEX revenue and perpetual revenue from the specified pool.
 We will have unique reward wallet address per pool and incentive module will access these wallets and distribute them to the specified LPs.

 ## Elys token to USDC conversion